guprwanda/trunkclub.github.io/README.markdown

 - Occur automatically via [Travis-CI](https://travis-ci.org/trunkclub/trunkclub.github.io) anytime the source branch changes.
 - Can be performed manually by runing `rake generate` followed by `rake deploy` from source after cloning, and once the `rake setup_github_pages` task has been run.
+- Add `[ci skip]` to commit messages to prevent Travis-CI from triggering a build for commits to source branch

 ## Tips for creating new posts